 Give thisa listen to get a feel for the moods and themes that we explore throughout the project (there’s a song from our soundtrack at the end).

 Why a multi-sensory project?

 Kyu and I originally planned to self-publish a storybook only.
-As we began discussing ideas, however, we felt an urge to explore beyond the book format and its limitations.
-We looked to filmmaking for inspiration since it is also a visual medium based on writing, and films enrich their storytelling experience through music and sound (something we wanted to try).
+As we began discussing ideas, however, we felt an urge to explore beyond the book format.
+We looked to filmmaking for inspiration since it is also a visual medium based on writing, and films enrich the storytelling experience through music and sound (something we wanted to try).
 That’s when we recruited Lindsay and Robin for their respective talents.

 INVERSES became a truly multi-sensory endeavour when our perfumer Jacqueline came on board.
 Her work adds a uniquely visceral dimension to our story since scent is closely related to memory.
 Jacqueline has written a bit about her process on our blog.